ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/README.md

 **Default**: `{}`

-Configuration object for editor.
-For more details, look at {@linkapi CKEDITOR.config}.
+Stores configuration settings.
+All available configuration options can be found in the API documentation.
+Refer to the {@linkapi CKEDITOR.config config} object definition.
+This config will be applied to editor instances separately.

 ### data

 **Default**: `''`

-Data to fill editor instance.
-Passed to {@linkapi CKEDITOR.editor#setData} but without any other arguments.
+Data will be used to initially fill editor content.
+It's passed to {@linkapi CKEDITOR.editor#setData} but without any other arguments.

 ### name